What Does Redacted Mean in Law? A Guide to Secure Redaction

 Manual redaction is no longer scalable in today’s legal landscape.
 Law firms and courts increasingly rely on automation to keep up with growing data demands.
 Legal redaction software like CaseGuard Studio simplifies and speeds up this process:

-With one-click redaction across any file type, CaseGuard Studio dramatically reduces the risk of human error while helping legal professionals meet tight deadlines.
+With AI redaction across any file type, CaseGuard Studio can significantly reduce the risk of human error when combined with appropriate human review and quality-assurance processes.

 Why Proper Redaction Matters

 Improper redaction can jeopardize a case, damage your firm’s reputation, or expose clients to harm.
-Courts now scrutinize redacted filings more closely than ever, and the cost of mistakes is rising.
+Courts increasingly scrutinize redacted filings, and the cost of mistakes continues to rise.

 Proper redaction isn’t just about avoiding penalties, it’s about: